 Tableau Heat Map is used to display the data along with colors.
-We can create a heat map using one or more Dimensions member and Measure value.
-For instance, How many products are fallen short, and How many products are above our expectations so on.
+So, we can compare the records based on their color.
+In addition, we can create a heat map using one or more Dimensions members and Measure value.
+For instance, How many products are fallen short, How many products are above our expectations so on.

 SELECT Geo.EnglishCountryRegionName, Geo.StateProvinceName, Geo.City, Prod.EnglishProductName, Prod.Color, Fact.OrderQuantity, Fact.TotalProductCost, Fact.SalesAmount, Fact.TaxAmt, Fact.[Freight] FROM DimProduct AS Prod INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey INNER JOIN DimSalesTerritory AS Terry ON Terry.[SalesTerritoryKey] = Fact.[SalesTerritoryKey] INNER JOIN DimGeography AS Geo ON Geo.[SalesTerritoryKey] = Terry.[SalesTerritoryKey]

-Create Tableau Heat Map
+How to Create a Heat Map in Tableau?

-From the above screenshot, you can observe that we successfully created the Tableau Heatmap
+From the above screenshot, you can observe that we successfully created the Tableau Heatmap.

-Once you click on the button, a new window will open to edit or pick a new color.
+Once you click the button, a new window will open to edit or pick a new color.
 For now, we are selecting some random ones.

 From the Edit window, you can click on the Apply button to see the live preview, as shown below.
 If you are not comfortable with the Tableau Heat Map color combination, you can edit and reapply.
 It is the main advantage of the desktop.

 If you select the Stepped Option, Palette will break the color into intervals specified in the Steps box.
 It is five intervals by default, but you can change the steps are the report requirements.

 From the below, you c can see the final output of our Heat Map.